Michigan football running back Blake Corum reportedly to have knee surgery, out for season

 Michigan football starting running back Blake Corum needs knee surgery and is out for the season, NFL Network's Ian Rapoport reported on Thursday.

-Corum, who was named to the first team All-Big Ten on Wednesday and selected as a Doak Walker Award finalist for the best running back in the nation, suffered a left knee injury when he was tackled along the sideline late in the first half of Michigan's home finale against Illinois.
+Corum, who was named to the first team All-Big Ten on Wednesday and selected as a finalist for the Doak Walker Award (given annually to the best college running back in the nation), suffered a left knee injury when he was tackled along the sideline late in the first half of Michigan's home finale against Illinois.

 The running back tried to return to the game in the second half and carried the ball twice, before returning to the sideline for the remainder of the game.
 Coach Jim Harbaugh said Corum was in the training room "all week" getting ready for Ohio State and the junior running back dressed for the contest.